DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/columnFixing/icons/stickyPosition.md

 ---
 ---
 ##### shortDescription
-Specifies an icon for the context menu subitem that sticks a column in place.
+Specifies an icon for the context menu subitem that enables sticky column behavior.

 ---
 <!-- Description goes here -->